Welcome New URS Students

 - Physical Education (1 non-academic credit)

-Required classes: The AAP Office of Academic Services will enroll all URS students in CRP 1100 and ECON 1110 by July 1.
+Required classes: AAP's Office of Student Services will enroll all URS students in CRP 1100 and ECON 1110 by July 1.
 After that date, students will be able to confirm their enrollment in Student Center.

 Step-by-step enrollment instructions, including tutorials, are available online.
 Please review this information before the enrollment period begins.